abhinavmishra14/alfresco-scripts/README.md

 # alfresco-scripts

-Alfresco commonly used scripts which can be executed from java command line.
-There are services which can be consumed by any external application if needed
+These are commonly used scripts which can be executed from java command line.
+There are services which can be consumed by any external application if needed.
+These scripts uses OOTB Alfresco REST APIs to get the information and performs the operations according to the need.

 ###Currently available scripts: